mariolugo/homes/README.md

 prettier # to share the same code styling
 ```

+## Testing

+Used `jest` and `enzyme` for testing.
+In most of the components I'm using `snapshots`, these are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

+I tested the home saga `getHomeWorker` using `runSaga`, with 2 tests:

+The first one tests that the saga is excecuted correctly and the other one simulates an error

 ## Google Maps

 I have not used a map library.
 I think you can have a better control of the map if you are not using a library.
 I'm importing on `pages/_app.js` the script tag with the google maps url.

+Also used an external script to add custom markers.

 ## Redux Pattern

 I used a redux modular pattern called [Ducks](https://github.com/erikras/ducks-modular-redux), that collocates actions, action types and reducers.
+I used the saga middleware and an api object, this can be used to handle all the HTTP methods in one place.
+Also, you can add headers and tokens to that api, and it will be automatically used on all the future sagas.

 ## Structure overview